ikmb-denbi/genome-annotation/docs/installation.md

 `module load IKMB Java/1.8.0 Nextflow/0.32.0`

-Otherwise, install you can easily install it yourself.
+Otherwise, you can easily install it yourself.
 Nextflow runs on most systems (Linux, Mac OSX etc).
 It can be installed by running the following commands:

 ```
 # Make sure that Java v8+ is installed: